samuelgnitr777/PsycheValuator/README.md

 A PsycheValuator

-App Created with TypeScript and PostgreSQL as DB Stored on SUPABASE
+App Created with TypeScript and PostgreSQL as DB, Data Stored on SUPABASE